 Safe stocks work on using the market volatility for your benefit.
 Therefore, investors need to know the perfect time to invest in these stocks before their prices go sky-high.
 Most of these stocks have a consistent value but can explode if the following elements change.

 Annual revenue growth is the most evident sign of a safe stock, and stocks with erratic revenue patterns are most risky for significant investments.
-Investors should assess stock performance through every quarter of the stocks and then choose one that has consistent performance, regardless of the market trends.
+Generally, market participants suggest constantly monitoring the investment performance and adjusting accordingly based on one’s strategy and investment goals.
 Remember that the growing revenue may differ for each stock according to its situation.

 Free Cash Flow